NeRN -- Learning Neural Representations for Neural Networks: Method

 \textit{Cross-filter permutations.} In each layer, consider $\mathbf{w}^{(l)}$ as a list of all kernels in layer $l$.
 We calculate the permutation across the entire list.
 The disadvantage of this approach is the overhead of saving the calculated ordering to disk.
 For a layer with $F_l$ filters and $C_l$ kernels each, the overhead is $F_l\cdot C_l \cdot \log_2 \left( F_l\cdot C_l\right) = F_l\cdot C_l \cdot \left( \log_2 F_l + \log_2 C_l \right)$ bits.
 For standard ResNet variants, saving these permutations entails a 4\%-6\% size overhead.

 \textit{In-filter permutations.} To reduce the overhead of the cross-filter permutations, we introduce in-filter permutations.
 For layer $l$, we first calculate the permutation of kernels inside each filter independently and then compute the permutation of the permuted filters.
+Figure~\ref{fig:infilter} demonstrates this process.
 The overhead for a layer with $F_l$ filters and $C_l$ kernels each is $F_l\cdot C_l\cdot \log_2 C_l + F_l\cdot \log_2 F_l$ bits.
 For standard ResNet variants, saving these permutations entails a 2\%-3\% size overhead.
-An illustration and additional details are presented in appendix \ref{appendix:permutations}.
+Additional details are presented in appendix~\ref{appendix:permutations}.
 Intuitively, we’d expect the cross-filter permutations to be superior.
-Since we adopt a greedy algorithm this is not guaranteed, as will be shown in the experiments.
+Since we adopt a greedy algorithm this is not guaranteed, as will be shown later.

-\textbf{Smoothness in positional embeddings } As NeRN learns to represent kernels by mapping from the positional embedding of a given coordinate to its corresponding kernel, it is clear that the embeddings we choose also play a part in learning smooth neural networks.
-As adjacent convolution kernels are relatively similar to one another after we promote smoothness, we want to create similarly behaving positional embeddings.
-This means that we want positional embeddings which are, on the one hand, slowly changing with respect to adjacent kernel coordinates, and on the other hand, highly separable with respect to distant coordinates.
-Doing so allows us to introduce an inductive bias towards networks that have slowly changing kernels within each layer.
-In practice, this can be achieved by finding the right basis for our positional embedding, as shown in~Figure \ref{fig:smoothEmbeddings}.